FDA approves Alzheimer’s drug that modestly slows disease

 There is little consensus on whether that difference translates into real benefits for patients, such as greater independence.

 “Most patients won’t notice the difference,” said Dr. Matthew Schrag, a neurology researcher at Vanderbilt University.
-“This is really quite a small effect and probably below the threshold of what we’d call clinically significant.”
+“This is really quite a small effected probably below the threshold of what we’d call clinically significant.”

 Schrag and some other researchers believe a meaningful improvement would require at least a difference of one full point on the 18-point scale.

-Leqembi works by clearing a sticky brain protein called amyloid that’s one hallmark of Alzheimer’s.
+Leqembi works by clearing a sticky brain protein called amyloid that’s a key indicator of Alzheimer’s.
 But it’s not clear exactly what causes the disease.
 A string of other amyloid-targeting drugs have failed and many researchers now think combination treatments will be needed.

 Aduhelm, the similar drug, was marred by controversy over its effectiveness.